Loading...

 Migrating Umbraco Cloud sites

-Follow the to upgrade your Umbraco 7 site on Cloud.
+Follow the steps outlined in the Umbraco Cloud documentation to upgrade your Umbraco 7 site on Cloud.

 In the following section, you can learn more about the limitations of migrating content from Umbraco 7 to Umbraco 8.